 Online Jigsaw Puzzles is a website specifically for online jigsaw puzzles that you can solve for free.
 Pick an animal or nature puzzle or anything else from the many available on their site.

-Lovatt’s Online Puzzles include sudoku, word search and other free games.
+Lovatt’s Online Puzzles include sudoku, word search and other free play games.

 BBC’s CBeebies also have a variety of puzzle and colouring games available for free on their website.